robodatalab/authorship/README.md

 chapter already corrected in front of it — so the second half of the book is edited towards the first half as this pass left it, and a name spelt one way in chapter one is spelt that way in chapter forty.
-That context is the reason this tool needs an API rather than the model beside your editor: no model small enough to run on a laptop can hold a novel while it reads.
+That context is the reason this tool runs where it does: no model small enough to run on a laptop can hold a novel while it reads.

 A bar under the toolbar counts the chapters, and the square button stops it.
 The manuscript is locked while it runs — every section is about to be replaced in